The Vermont Statutes Online

 (6) The family meets all other criteria for Emergency Assistance, except that prior receipt of Emergency Assistance for another purpose shall not disqualify the family for assistance under this section.
 Assistance under this section shall be available not more than once every 12 months.
 (Added 2005, No. 215 (Adj.
 Sess.), § 140; amended 2015, No. 23, § 58.)

-On or before January 15 of each year, the Commissioner for Children and Families shall submit a written report to the House Committees on Appropriations, on General, Housing and Military Affairs, and on Human Services and the Senate Committees on Appropriations and on Health and Welfare containing:
+On or before September 1 of each year, the Commissioner for Children and Families shall submit a written report to the Joint Fiscal Committee; the House Committees on Appropriations, on General, Housing and Military Affairs, and on Human Services; and the Senate Committees on Appropriations and on Health and Welfare.
+The report shall contain the following:

 (1) an evaluation of the General Assistance program during the previous fiscal year;